algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ![](../img/segtree-popular-relative.svg)

-Compared to the original pointer-based implementation, the wide segment tree is up to 200 and 40 times faster for the prefix sum and update queries respectively, although for sufficiently large arrays, both implementations become only memory-bound, and this speedup goes down to around 60 and 15 respectively.
+Compared to the original pointer-based implementation, the wide segment tree is up to 200 and 40 times faster for the prefix sum and update queries, respectively — although, for sufficiently large arrays, both implementations become purely memory-bound, and this speedup goes down to around 60 and 15 respectively.

 <!--